Capodagli Property Co. Builds on Belonging

 Tenants at Meridia on Main also will have a debit card that will allow them to use credits at the restaurant, as well in the building’s fitness center and package room.
 But Capodagli also has plans for an addition that will bring the building closer to the community.

-“What we’re looking to do is develop a CAP working space,” he describes, noting that the area will be used for inviting tenants to come in and develop their own ideas, which could be used for businesses.
+“What we’re looking to do is develop a Cap Works space,” he describes, noting that the area will be used for inviting tenants to come in and develop their own ideas, which could be used for businesses.

-The space, which also will feature pool and ping-pong tables, will help establish a community atmosphere at Meridia where people can feel like they belong.
+The Cap Work space also will feature work tables, copiers, printers, pool and ping-pong tables, which will help establish a community atmosphere at Meridia where people can feel “belonging.”
 “If you create a building, you create an island,” he says.
 “But if you create a building and make it part of a community, you create an atmosphere.”

 Listening to the Market